 the late Tasmanian premier was formerly Secretary of the Tasmanian Trades and Labor Council and a member of the ACTU Executive, as well as being a delegate to the ILO's International Labor Conference.
 Prior to that, he was an official, then State Secretary, of the BLF.
 Not bad for a former Scotch College boy out of Melbourne.
 Ken Bacon:

-was a Labor Party member of the Tasmanian House of Assembly from 1998 until 2005, and a government minister from 2004-2005 until he retired becuase of poor health.
-The member for Bass in the Tasmanian Parliament came out of the TWU.
+was a Labor Party member of the Tasmanian House of Assembly from 1998 until 2005, and a government minister from 2004-2005 until he retired because of poor health.
+The member for Lyons in the Tasmanian Parliament came out of the TWU.
 John Bartlett:

 the late President of the Port Stephens Teachers Association, he represented Port Stephens for the Labor Party in NSW from 1999 to 2007.
 He died on 8 February 2008.